...

 Closing a Persuasive PPT

-Your thank you note for presentation after a persuasive PowerPoint should win the members of your audience over.
+Your thank you note for the presentation after a persuasive PowerPoint should win the members of your audience over.
 To convince them ultimately, you can include:

 • Charts